Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-8-0-m2.md

 - **Creating and Rendering 3D Scenes Using NUI**

-  Tizen includes simple features that allow to create and render 3D scenes using NUI.
+  Tizen includes simple features that allow developers to create and render 3D scenes using NUI.
 Tizen 8.0 adds more powerful 3D features and useful APIs for creating 3D content.

 	- Model files can be loaded asynchronously and are cached to reduce redundant memory.
-Materials for Physically Based Rendering(PBR) now can be modified at runtime.
-Newly added 3D-friendly classes make the things easier.
+Materials for Physically Based Rendering(PBR) can now be modified at runtime.
+Newly added 3D-friendly classes make things easier.
 And compressed texture formats are now supported.

 	- In addition to Image Based Lighting (IBL), a new type of light source has become available.
 Directional lighting can be easily installed in a scene.
 NUI supports up to 5 directional light sources.
 And one of the lights installed in the scene can make shadows.
 Shadows are drawn using Shadow Mapping.
 Hard shadows by default, but optional filtering to soften edges is also provided.